ZhongxiaYan/mlb_unity_delighting/README.md

 Realistic in-game objects are often captured from the real world through a process called photogrammetry.
 Photogrammetry involves capturing images of all angles of an object (e.g. a rock) and then reconstructing the object from those images with 3D reconstruction techniques. **De-lighting** is necessary to remove the effect of non-uniform real world lighting and shadow on the object, so that the object can be re-lit by lighting within the game environment.
 Currently, de-lighting is manually done by artists.

 ## Data
 We aimed to build models that operated on surface texture maps (i.e. the unwrapped surface of a 3D object), instead of operating on meshes directly.
 Our model takes in the lighted texture map and seeks to generate a de-lit texture map.
 Unity Technologies has several de-lit texture maps already (done by artists), so this serves as our desired output.
 To generate the lighted inputs into our models, Unity Technologies placed the de-lit meshes in various lighting conditions and generated the lit texture maps.
+Our dataset is entirely consisted of textures of rocks.

 Below: left is de-lit by artist (our ground truth), right is lighted.